shettyprithvi/Codeday_techtalk_NLP/README.md

 # Codeday_techtalk_NLP
-This is the description of the tech talk tutorial which I gave on 8th July, 2020.
+This is the example tutorial of the tech talk  which I gave on 8th July, 2020 : Building NLP/machine learning model in 5 steps